dominickrei/Limited-data-vits/README.md

 }
 ```

-This repository is built on top of the code for [Masked Autoencoders Are Scalable Vision Learners:](https://github.com/facebookresearch/mae) from Meta Research.
+This repository is built on top of the [code](https://github.com/facebookresearch/mae) for the paper [Masked Autoencoders Are Scalable Vision Learners](https://arxiv.org/abs/2111.06377) from Meta Research.